mobilizingcs/ids_labs/unit_1/lab1a/lab1a.md

     - **How do you think our data was collected?
 Does it include every high school aged student in the US?**
     - **How might the CDC use this data?
 Who else could benefit from using this data?**
     - **Write the code to visualize the distribution of weights of the students in the CDC data with a histogram.
 What is the _typical_ weight?**
-    - **Write the code to create a bargraph to visualize the distribution of how often students wore a helmet while bike riding.
-About how many students never wore a helmet?**
+    - **Write the code to create a bargraph to visualize the distribution of how often students ate fruit.
+About how many students did not eat fruit over the previous 7 days?**